basicmicro/roboclaw_esp8266_thing_motor_control/README.md

-This repository contains code to test motor control with and without a web interface on the Sparkfun esp8266 Thing board.
+This repository contains code to test motor control with and without a web interface on the Sparkfun [ESP8266 Thing](https://www.sparkfun.com/products/13231) board.
 The Application Note accompanying this code can be [found here]().